mseg-dataset/mseg-semantic/README.md

 This repo is the second of 4 repos that introduce our work.
 It provides utilities to train semantic segmentation models, using a HRNet-W48 or PSPNet backbone, sufficient to train a winning entry on the [WildDash](https://wilddash.cc/benchmark/summary_tbl?hc=semantic_rob) benchmark.

 - [` mseg-api`](https://github.com/mseg-dataset/mseg-api): utilities to download the MSeg dataset, prepare the data on disk in a unified taxonomy, on-the-fly mapping to a unified taxonomy during training.
+- [`mseg-mturk`](https://github.com/mseg-dataset/mseg-mturk): utilities to perform large-scale Mechanical Turk re-labeling

-Two additional repos will be introduced in July 2020:
+One additional repo will be introduced in August 2020:
 - `mseg-panoptic`: provides Panoptic-FPN and Mask-RCNN training, based on Detectron2
-- `mseg-mturk`: provides utilities to perform large-scale Mechanical Turk re-labeling

 ### Dependencies